 Kanchanaburi Kanchanaburi Province, Thailand Travel Guide

 The trail to Erawan Waterfall's seven tiers is moderately easy for the first few tiers, becoming rocky for upper tiers.
-The full ascent takes about 1.5 to 2 hours one-way.
+The complete ascent takes about 1.5 to 2 hours one-way.
 For Hellfire Pass, the memorial walking trail is well-maintained but uneven, forming a 2-3 km loop.
 It may pose challenges in heat but is not overly steep.

 Do not feed or approach wild monkeys, especially at Erawan National Park.
 They can become aggressive and snatch belongings.

-Engage with local culture through workshops, performances, and community visits.
+Immerse yourself in the local culture through workshops, performances, and community visits.

 Ethical elephant sanctuaries contribute to local employment and foster cultural understanding of animal welfare.